 Public Transportation vs. Car Rentals

 How to get there was an essential piece since I wasn’t renting a car.
 If you do decide to rent a car, make sure you can.
 I knew a lady who did in Ireland and she said you had to have an international license.
 Depending on where you are going, it can be cheaper to take public transportation.
 When I was in Europe, it definitely made more sense to go via train or bus.
 However, occasionally it is cheaper to rent a car.
 When I was in Vancouver recently, I was going so far outside of the city that it didn’t make sense to use public transportation because of the time and money it would have cost me.
 Renting a car wound up to be more efficient.

 European Trip Planner Map

 My map of my London locations is below, click it to make it bigger.
 This will help you to plan your days and figure out how much time it will take to get from place to place.
 And if you get done early someplace, you can figure out quickly if another destination is nearby.
-I marked up my map with numbers, corresponding to my Google Doc so that I knew which location was which.
+And while looking ahead you can see how far apart everything you want to do is.
+When I was planning for Seville, I noticed it was all centrally located (only 2.2 miles from end to end of the area I wanted to cover).
+I marked up my map with numbers corresponding to my Google Doc so that I knew which location was which.
 It’s good to go over this European trip planner map before your trip and the morning of so you can get the lay of the land.

 Saving Time and Money with a Europe Trip Planner